 ARTICLE Anya Kussler

-The specified size of stone of 8-14mm means they will not be picked up by car tyres or shoe tread, and the abundance of colour variation available locally, and from around the nation, offer contrast and character to any property.
+The specified size of stone of 8-14mm means they will not be picked up by car tyres or shoe tread, and the abundance of colour variation available locally, and from around the nation, offers contrast and character to any property.
 Prepared with a permeable base, councils see Natural Paving as permeable and the high attenuation offered in the voids amongst the stones prevents stormwater runoff into drains and gutters.

 There are options for grassed driveways as well, and paths and patios can look amazing with a natural finish that is practical and esthetical outstanding.
-Your Zones consultant can offer advice on how Natural Paving can work for you and be used to enhance your property.

 What are the pros and cons of using gravel for my driveway?

-Gravel – made up of a mass of small water-eroded or pounded stones – is is unquestionably the most affordable paving option on the market.
+Gravel – made up of a mass of small water-eroded or pounded stones – is unquestionably the most affordable paving option on the market.
 Durable and easy on the eye, gravel driveways are also easy to install and there’s no need to seal them, making them a great option for DIY builders.

 The only downside with gravel is that it does require ongoing maintenance.